TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 - **Index**: The Index (aka Staging Area) exists only in the intermediate step between editing local files and committing those files.
 Historically, other Version Control systems only allowed editting files, and then committing those files one by one.
 The issue with that is that sometimes a collection of edits of different files logically make up one full "commit-worthy-edit".
 The classic example of this is adding a function to a .C file and it's header .h file.
 If you need to revert this commit back for any reason, it makes sense to remove both of those edits at once - you would virtually never need to remove the function from the C file but leave it in the header.
 Adding files to the index is the way to collect all of the files that were involved in a given series of edits that you want to treat as one big Edit.

 - **Tracking**: The word tracking refers to either remote repositories, or local files in a single branch, but they have slightly different meanings.
-    - A tracked repository is one which contains a branch which is "upstream" of a branch in your local repository.
+    - A tracked repository is one which contains a branch which is currently being tracked, or "upstream", of a branch in your local repository.
 By default, all the branches on a forked repository track the branches they were forked from.
 You can modify the upstream branch of a given branch to point at any other branch you like, whether local or remote, and can even track multiple remote repositories.
 This is useful if you want to check out a branch that sits on a colleague's fork.
 You can view all tracked repositories with `git remote -v`
     - A tracked file is one that git "knows about".
 It is one that was included in the last commit.
 You can have other files in the same folders as your git repo which are not tracked (if, e.g, you want to have output files from COMPAS runs but not push those to other repos).
 If you make modifications to a tracked file but don't commit it, git will not let you leave the branch.

 - **Push, Pull, and Pull Request**: These commands form the backbone of file-sharing across repositories.
 They all cover the same conceptual idea of "taking a branch and copying it over to a different branch on another repo."
 The difference is where you are relative to the target.
 You `pull` from a remote into your local, and you `push` from your local into a remote.
 For many remotes, there are protections in place to keep arbitrary users from pushing changes ad hoc. `Pull-requests` are the polite version of a `push` - instead of forcing your changes onto a remote, you are asking the manager of the remote to review your changes, and hopefully pull them into the remote if they approve.